 What Is the Daveycrocket Grill New Design

 Clean the grid with a wire brush.

+There are many styles available, but most feature a long wooden handle and a brush made of brass bristles.
+They usually have a scraper at the end, as well.
+Check your owner's manual for specific cleaning instructions for your grill.
 Once your gear is ready, you're ready to learn a few grilling techniques.
 Let us show you how to grill safely.
 Next, we're going to cover everything you'd want to know about fire and heat.
+Whether it's checking the temperature, or lighting your fire, click to the next section to find out all the right grilling moves.

+What Is the Daveycrocket Grill New Design